Display resolution

 [Choosing the right display resolution for a pen display](/drawtab/buying/choosing-display-resolution.md)

-## MacOS considerations
+## macOS considerations

 ## **Anti-glare sparkle**